NDA

 We kept the process transparent with locals but we also made clear that we had to meet deadlines and phases.
 Making closure of each steps signed-off helped us to move on and avoid endless design iteration rounds.
 We had clear criteria for each step and they had been presented to the team during our first kick-off meetings.

 When working remotely on such a huge project, it's important to keep the team aligned and provide ways for all to understand where we stand and where we are going.
 We needed to cooperate with several remote teams based in different time zone.
 This made our communication process harder, so we had to make sure we worked as closely as possible.
 I tried to always over communicate and provide continuous feedback on the project being as transparent and open as possible when conflicts or misunderstanding popped up.
 One regular, fixed meeting was enough for us to align.
-I tried to name a facilitator and minute taker for every single meeting so we could keep track of progress from one week to another.
+I tried to find volunteers to be our local facilitator and minute taker for every single meeting so we could keep track of progress from one week to another.
 The rest of the time we had "informal" catch-up and our slack channels to communicate on daily progress or issues we faced.

 Alongside the Jira tickets I kept updated and shared an high-level design project plan on a page